ptangyue/Pam-Tangyuenyong-Portfolio/Part2_Final_Project.md

 - To meet each of the targeted goals, I asked the following set of questions to all three participants.

 ### D. Interview findings

-### Interview 1 – Late 20s, Female, Graduate student
+### Interviewee 1 – Late 20s, Female, Graduate student

 Content
 -	The overall flow is clear and structured, and interviewee can follow along very well.
 However, the presentation currently seems to be quite informative rather than engaging.